Mad Foxes

 Mad Foxes, known in Switzerland as The Mad Foxes – Feuer auf Räder (lit.
 'The Mad Foxes – Wheels on Fire'), and in Spain as Los Violadores (lit.
-'The Rapists'), is a 1981 Swiss–Spanish vigilante action film directed and co-written by Paul Grau, starring José Gras, Laura Premica and Eulalia "Laly" Espinet.
+'The Rapists'), is a 1981 Swiss-Spanish vigilante action film directed and co-written by Paul Grau, starring José Gras, Laura Premica and Eulalia "Laly" Espinet.
 It chronicles the rivalry between a Corvette-driving playboy and a neo-Nazi biker gang, which escalates from a futile traffic altercation to an all-out vendetta.

 Mad Foxes is regarded as a quintessential example of European exploitation cinema, and has been noted for its lurid violence and disjointed plot, which initially caused producer Erwin C. Dietrich to disown it.
 In some countries including Switzerland and Germany, it was marketed with the subtitle Stingray 2, to tie it to the 1978 American film Stingray, which had been distributed in the region by Dietrich but is otherwise unrelated.

 Plot

-On his way to a club, Corvette-driving playboy Hal Martin has an altercation with the Rockers, a gang of dirt bike-riding neo-Nazis, which leads to Hal using his car to force one of the bikers into crashing.
+On his way to a club, Corvette-driving playboy Hal Martin has an altercation with the Rockers, a gang of dirt bike-riding neo-Nazis, which leads to Hal using his car to force one of the bikers into a fatal crash.
 Afterwards, the gang finds Hal and beats him up and rapes his virginal date.

-Hal enlists his karate dojo-owning friend to help him take revenge on the Rockers.
-Hal, his friend and the students of the dojo attack the gang at their meeting place and Hal's friend castrates their leader at Hal's behest.
+Hal enlists his karate instructor friend to help him take revenge on the Rockers.
+Hal, his friend and the students of his dojo attack the gang as they hold a funeral for their fallen comrade, and Hal's friend castrates their leader at Hal's behest.
 However the next day the gang retaliates and shoots up the dojo, killing Hal's friend and his students.
 The gang finds out where Hal lives, but Hal manages to escape in his Corvette.

-Hal retreats to his elderly parents' home in the country, but the Rockers track him down there and kill his parents and their maid.
-Hal decides to hunt down the Rockers one by one, killing them all in various ways.
+Hal retreats to his elderly parents' home in the country, but the Rockers track him there and kill his parents and their servants while he is out.
+Hal decides to hunt down the Rockers one by one, killing them in various ways.
 He returns to his apartment to find his new lover threatened by the Rockers' leader with a pistol and a remote controlled bomb; although Hal tries to talk him out of it, the leader sets off the bomb, killing all three off screen.